ThiagoAKAtrist/tictactoe_ai/README.md

 ### Explanation
 The Minimax algorithm has a search depth parameter.
 With shallow search depths, the AI becomes 'weak,' but with deeper search depths, it becomes almost impossible to beat.

+- To play as it is, you need to install the Live Server in your IDE.